How to Pay for a Broda Wheelchair

 - Other Private Health Insurance

-Will One of These Programs Cover the Cost of a Broda Wheelchair?
+Will One of These Programs Pay for a Broda Wheelchair?

 Whether or not a Broda wheelchair will be covered by any of these programs is a complicated question.
 It depends on the occupant’s needs, the type of wheelchair prescribed, and program eligibility based on financial, geographic, and other qualifying factors.